Place

 Use caution when driving to Nuttallburg.
 The road to Nuttallburg (Keeneys Creek Road) is narrow, winding, and steep.
 Some places are paved while some places are gravel.
 Much of the road is one lane, meaning that drivers will need to pull off the side of the road to allow for passing vehicles.
 Large vehicles and trailers are not advisable.

-From Fayetteville, WV: Take Highway 19 north to the exit for Highway 60.
-Turn left on Highway 60 east and travel four miles to Lansing Edmond Road (Route 82) Turn right on Lansing Edmond Road and travel to junction of Lansing Edmond Road and Keeneys Creek Road.
-Continue straight on Keeneys Creek Road (Route 85/2) and travel 4.1 miles to the parking area at the Nuttallburg Historic Site.
+From Beckley and Fayetteville, WV: Take Highway 19 north to Highway 60.
+Exit onto Highway 60.
+Turn left onto Highway 60 east and travel 4 miles to Lansing Edmond Road (Route 82).
+Turn right onto Lansing Edmond Road and travel two miles to the three-way junction at Lansing Edmond Road and Keeney’s Creek Road.
+Continue straight on Keeney’s Creek Road.
+(CAUTION, this road is mostly one lane and very narrow in places).
+Travel approximately 3.5 miles to the ‘Segregated Coal Town’ wayside exhibit at Short Creek.
+The wayside exhibit on the left is Tour Stop #4 (To visit the Nuttallburg Historic Site continue .5 tenths of a mile to the parking lot at the end of the road.)

 Directions to next Tour Stop: